Medellín: Land transportation

 The Colombia and Latin America's second-largest and most modern tunnel, the Western Tunnel, officially named the Fernando Gomez Martinez Tunnel, is located between Medellín and Santa Fe de Antioquia.
 It is 4.6 km in length and offers security and service technologies for the users.
 It was inaugurated on January 20, 2006.

-Originally, trams in Medellin were the most important transportation until 1950, but, after that, the rapidly increasing population and number of automobiles forcefully closed it in 1951.
+Originally, trams in Medellín were the most important transportation until 1950, but, after that, the rapidly increasing population and number of automobiles forcefully closed it in 1951.
 However, more than 60 years later, a new Translohr system (rubber-tired "tram"), the Ayacucho Tram, the first modern "tram" in Colombia, was opened on September 30, 2015.
 It is integrated with the metro system and the local bus network.

 Public transportation statistics

 The average amount of time people spend commuting with public transit in Medellín, for example to and from work, on a weekday is 66 min.
 12% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 11 min, while 14% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 5.9 km, while 5% travel for over 12 km in a single direction.